Building and Condo Maintenance

 3. Reserve Fund

-In addition to day-to-day maintenance and repairs, HOA fees often contribute to a reserve fund.
+In addition to day-to-day maintenance and repairs, COA fees often contribute to a reserve fund.
 This fund is set aside for major repairs, replacements, or unexpected expenses that may arise in the future.
 Creating a solid reserve fund is essential for ensuring the association’s financial security in the long run.
 By having sufficient funds set aside, unit owners will not be burdened with assessments and costs for major repairs or replacements.
 This not only promotes stability but also provides peace of mind for all stakeholders involved.

 4. Amenities and Services